fsharp/fslang-design/RFCs/FS-1124-interfaces-with-static-abstract-members.md

 A summary of guidance from the above:

-* **Understand the inherent limitations of IWSAMs.** IWSAM implementations are not within the "core" portion of the F# as an expression-oriented and parameter-oriented langauge: they are not first-class objects, can't be produced by methods and, most importantly, can't even be additionally parameterized.
-This restriction applies to *all* implementations of any IWSAM.
+* **Understand the inherent limitations of IWSAMs.** IWSAM implementations are not within the "core" portion of the F#: they are not first-class objects, can't be produced by methods and, most importantly, can't even be additionally parameterized.

 * **Using IWSAMs in application code carries a strong risk you or your team will need to remove their use.** Explicitly plumbing new parameters to IWSAM implementations is not possible without changing IWSAM definitions.
 Because of this, using IWSAMs exposes you to the open-ended possibility that you will have to use implicit information plumbing, or remove the use of IWSAMs.
 Given that F# teams generally prefer explicit information plumbing, teams will often remove the use of devices that require implicit information plumbing.